- Peter Woods

 In addition to insurance litigation, Peter has a broad international commercial litigation practice regularly appearing in the High Court and the Court of Appeal and at arbitrations.
 He has also appeared before the Royal Commission into the Pike River Coal Mine Tragedy and the Canterbury Earthquake Royal Commission.

-- He is also recommended in the 2017, 2018 and 2019 Legal 500 Asia Pacific Guides where clients recommend him for his 'forthright and extremely approachable' manner.
+- He is also recommended in the 2017 - 2020 Legal 500 Asia Pacific Guides where clients recommend him for his 'forthright and extremely approachable' manner.
 He is well regarded for his handling of construction and insurance disputes, and he led the team in several High Court disputes involving property damage in Christchurch, acting for the property owner against the insurer.

 - Peter is described, Chambers and Partner's directories as 'probably the most commercial litigation partner that I have come across' 'with Peter, there was no ego involved and he wasn't trying to score points'.
-Peter is recommended in the 2017, 2018 and 2019 Chambers and Partners Directory that notes 'respected commercial litigator with particular expertise in insurance disputes'.
+Peter is recommended in the 2017 - 2020 Chambers and Partners Directories that notes 'respected commercial litigator with particular expertise in insurance disputes'.
 A client notes: 'I have found him excellent to deal with, he explains situations well and is a good strategic thinker.'
 He is an active figure in insurance work related to the Christchurch earthquakes, leading claims against the Earthquake Commission for the defective assessment of damages and the quality of repair.'